davydocsurg/md-sample/README.md

 ![Get Your Client ID and Client Secret](./enable_signin.png)

-After the Sign In with LinkedIn product is successfully added, your **App's OAuth 2.0 scopes** will reflect the new permissions granted.
+After the Sign In with the LinkedIn product is successfully added, your **App's OAuth 2.0 scopes** will reflect the new permissions granted.
 Simply go to the Auth tab and scroll down to the bottom.

 ![Get Your Client ID and Client Secret](./0auth_creds.png)